The-LukeZ/discord-vote-handler/README.md

-# Discord Vote Handler

-Automatically assign and remove roles based on user votes on top.gg.
+# Upvote Engine

+UpvoteEngine is a performant Discord vote handler built on a FaaS architecture using Cloudflare Workers.
+This serverless approach ensures highly performant role management by automatically assigning and removing roles based on top.gg votes with minimal latency and maximum scalability due to the services used.

 ## How it's done